slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"You can obsess about serving your customers or you can obsess about beating the competition.
 Both work, but of the two, obsessing about your customers will take you further." (...)
 "Ask funders for money, and they’ll give you advice; but ask for advice and they’ll give you money."
 -- Kevin Kelly [1952]*

+> *"Microsoft is always two years away from failure."
+-- Bill Gates [1955]*

+> *"You can’t just ask customers what they want and then try to give that to them.
+By the time you get it built, they’ll want something new."
+-- Steve Jobs [1955]*

 > *"Don’t find customers for your products.
 Find products for your customers."
 -- Seth Godin [1960]*